-Radio/Remote Transceiver: Sometimes referred to as RFP (Radio Fixed Part) is the combined radio/antenna system that facilitates wireless communication between headsets and the base station.
+Radio/Remote Transceiver: This device (RT7000) is the combined radio/antenna system that facilitates wireless communication between headsets and the base station.
 At least one is required per store, but up to four can be installed as range extenders for larger premises.
 A radio transceiver can accommodate ten chat channels and ten private communication channels.